hema0897/Sample/README.md

-sample This is a sample project for CI demo
+This is a sample project for CI demo
 : Jan 9 :